covid19-hg/covid19hg/src/pages/faq/index.md

       committee member/s that are responsible for making data access decisions in response to applications made by individuals wishing to access data.
-A DAC may be responsible for approving access to single or multiple datasets.Only those who have successfully applied for access via the DAC will receive access to the dataset(s) archived at the EGA.
+A DAC may be responsible for approving access to single or multiple datasets.
+Only those who have successfully applied for access via the DAC will receive access to the dataset(s) archived at the EGA and AnVIL.